microsoft/WhatTheHack/019-ThisOldDataWarehouse/README.md

-# What The Hack - ThisOldDataWarehouse
+# What The Hack - This Old Data Warehouse
-Modern Data Warehouse What the Hack

 ## Introduction